-- Ten characters.
-These might be characters you’ve already worked with, people you’ve seen but never spoken to, your family members, high school teachers, or perhaps historical figures that fascinate you.
+- Ten characters: These could be characters you’ve already worked with, people you’ve seen but never spoken to, family members, high school teachers, or even historical figures that fascinate you.

-- Ten story building blocks. folktales, fairy tales, myths, or maybe family stories that were passed down to you.
-No need to detail them; just list a few words that sum up the story.
+- Ten story shells: These are simple stories that can serve as building blocks for your own idea.
+Examples include fairy tales, myths, even family stories that were passed down to you.
+No need to write about them in detail: simply list a few words that sum up the story.

-Now take one item from each list—one event, one character, and one existing story shell—and begin a new story.
-What happens when you drop a character of your own invention into a very old folktale?
-How does your personal event permit you to play with the foundational folktale?
+Now, take one item from each list—one event, one character, and one existing story shell—and use them to brainstorm a new story.
+What happens when you drop a character of your own into a classic folktale?
+How would Abraham Lincoln deal with a personal event you experienced personally?

 2. Explore Your Interests

-Make a list of all the subjects that magnetize you right now.
+Here’s another list-making writing idea: Make a list of all the subjects or activities that you’re drawn to you right now.
 It doesn’t matter if you just thought of them today.
 Freewrite on each topic until you fill a single page.
-If you find this difficult, scan news headlines and list all the stories that grab your interest.
-Repeat this exercise for each subject.
-Then, review your freewriting and look for recurring themes.

-Write seven opening lines that might become “doors” for future stories or novels.
+To jumpstart your creativity, try writing seven opening lines that serve as “doors” for future stories or novels.
 Take a few notes about why each would make a good entryway for a reader.

-- Does each create a mystery to pull your reader in?
+- Does it create a mystery to pull your reader in?

 - Does it contain concrete significant detail?